 Upper Gastrointestinal Cancer

 Upper gastrointestinal cancer includes cancer of the stomach, liver, and pancreas.
 These cancers, although less common, remain a major focus for our surgeons.
 Surgery of these tumors can often be complex and difficult.
-Dr. Perry and Dr. Feliberti have assembled an experienced team of healthcare professionals to treat these difficult cancers.
+Dr. Hughes and Dr. Feliberti have assembled an experienced team of healthcare professionals to treat these difficult cancers.
 Both primary and secondary (metastatic) tumors of the liver can be surgically resected for a cure.
 In addition to surgical resection, techniques such as radiofrequency ablation (RFA), hepatic artery infusion chemotherapy, and chemoembolization are used when appropriate.
 Cancer of the pancreas remains one of the most difficult cancers to treat.
 Aggressive surgical resection offers the best chance for cure.
 Our surgeons favor the pylorus-sparing pancreaticoduodenectomy (Whipple procedure) for patients with carcinoma of the head of the pancreas.
 Most patients receive chemotherapy and radiation therapy after surgery to help improve their chances for a cure.

 Skin cancer is all too common in the Hampton Roads area.
 Indeed, our Surgical Oncology Division has become a major referral center for southeastern Virginia and northeastern North Carolina.
 Every attempt is made to minimize the cosmetic deformity associated with melanoma surgery while adhering to strict oncologic principles to maximize the change for a cure.
 Dr. Perry pioneered the use of sentinel node biopsy for melanoma in the region, and our surgeons have participated in a number of protocol studies.
 Current studies are examining the identification of unique biomarkers for patients with melanoma.
 The Surgical Oncology Division also actively participates in the Commission on Cancer Melanoma Disease Site Team.